Bike cleaning: tips for home and on the road

 2. Spray bike with water

 Now spray the bike evenly with the water jet.
 Do not direct the water jet directly at bearings, shock absorbers or electrical connections, e.g. on e-bikes.
-When cleaning with high pressure, only clean with low setting and ensure sufficient distance to tires, chain, bearings and small parts (approx. 30 cm).
+When cleaning with high pressure, only clean with low setting and ensure sufficient distance to tires, chain, bearings and small parts (approx. 30 cm when cleaning with high pressure).

 Tip